hufilter/hufilter/sections/README.md

 If a filtering rule works with all supported adblockers, it will be placed into one of the common section file, which are located in the root of the `sections` directory.
 For example, `sections/ads.txt`.

-If a filtering rule only works with a specific adblocker only, it will be placed in the corresponding "specific" section directory based on the adblocker it works with:
+If a filtering rule only works with a specific adblocker, it will be placed in the corresponding "specific" section directory based on the adblocker it works with:

 - [`adguard-specific` folder][adg-section]